dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 ## Securing Kotlin with a Home Made Solution

-If, by whatever reason, we prefer not to have a RESTful API as secure as we would have with Auth0, with great features like [Multifactor Authentication](https://auth0.com/docs/multifactor-authentication), and prefer to take our chances by securing your API with a home made solution, we would have to proceed as explained in this section.
+If, for whatever reason, we prefer not to have a RESTful API as secure as we would have with Auth0, we would have to proceed as explained in this section.
 First, we would need to remove Auth0's dependencies from `pom.xml`:

 ```xml
 <dependency>